Ninad-30/RL-MDPs/README.md

 ### Read Assignment2_details.txt to get to know the problem (Task 1 and 2) exactly, along with instructions on the format for outputs/writing scripts

-## My solutions
+## Note, these are my solutions
 ## Algorithms used:
 - Value Iteration
 - Howard's Policy Iteration
 - Linear Program Solver

-To verify output of Task 1, run python autograder.py --task 1 --mdp mdp_file --algorithm algo(vi/hpi/lp/all)
+To verify output of Task 1, run python autograder.py --task 1 --mdp mdp_file --algorithm algo(vi/hpi/lp/all)<br>
-To verify output of Task 2, run python autograder.py --task 2
+To verify output of Task 2, run python autograder.py --task 2<br>

 Plots are generated from plot_scripts directory, with certain conditions mentioned in Assignment2_details.txt